On Bowen's entropy inequality and almost specification for flows: Entropy for non compact sets and proof of Theorem

+Motivated by these results, given a continuous map $f:X\rightarrow X$, where $X$ is a compact metric space, Bowen introduced in \cite{Bowen(1973)} the notion of entropy for subsets of $X$, {neither necessarily compact nor invariant.} In this section, we propose a definition of entropy for non compact sets in the setting of flows and prove an {\em{Abramov-type}} formula that relates the entropy of a flow over non compact sets with the entropy of the time-t map over this set.
+To do so, we proceed as follows.

-We start reviewing the concept of metric and topological entropy for a dynamical system.
-In the sequel we introduce the notion of entropy to noncompact sets of discrete as well of continuous dynamical systems.
-We finish proving Theorem A.
+We start reviewing the concept of metric and topological entropy for a dynamical system and recall some well known results in this case. {In the sequel, we extend in a natural way {Bowen's} definition of entropy for noncompact sets for flows and { prove} Theorem A.}